 It is one of these places where it is not so straightforward to organise a scuba diving trip.
 There are so many islands in the prefecture of Okinawa, so many scuba diving experiences, at different periods of the year: it became somehow overwhelming to answer “What?
 Where?
 When?”
 As this was the first trip of a long series to Okinawa Prefecture, I thought a first-timer guide to scuba diving in Okinawa made sense!

 The itinerary for my first trip to Okinawa Island

 Since most of the dive sites around Okinawa main islands are either in the Kerama Islands, a National Park 1h boat ride away from Naha Harbour, or in the northern part of the islands around Onna Village, I decided to share my time between these two places to check how it feels to stay and dive from each.

 In addition to the local buses, I found the “limousine bus” service, linking Naha Airport to the luxury resorts of the island to be quite convenient.
 You don’t need to be a customer of these resorts to take it.
 As it makes fewer stops than the local bus, you only need 1h30 to go from Naha to Onna (it’s 1 hour by car, and 3 hours by local bus) and I only paid 1900¥ (about 15€/£13) which is just a bit more expensive than the local bus.

-My top 5 scuba dives around Okinawa main island
+My top 5 scuba dives in Okinawa main island

 There are more than 10 spots where you can go scuba diving in Okinawa.
 During the 10 days of my trip, I dived 13 times at 10 different dive sites with 2 different scuba diving centres in Naha and Onna.
 Here are my top 5 locations in the order of my preference.